jb-ut/NBA_final_project/README.md

 - John Brown - GitHub Repository/Visualizations
 - Mia Greenberg - Database Design
 - Taylor Coffee - Machine Learning Modeling
-- Jeff Austin - Technologies/Dashboard
+- Jeff Austin - Technologies/Main Author

 ## Project Overview and Purpose
 The entire team consists of sports enthusiasts and we wanted to choose a major sport where we could analyze data for our final project.
 Specifically, we chose to conduct an analysis using NBA data to predict home team wins.